 For those Trans women who decide to undertake the operation to remove their penis and create a vagina, there are a number of challenges to face and consideration to contemplate both pre- and post-operation.
 These include:

 - it’s well known that Transgender women are emotionally and mentally female.
 The taking of female hormones can accentuate their behavior.
 In any event, the period leading up to the operation for gender reassignment is very stressful.
 Partly due to the fear of the operation itself which is complicated and also irreversible.
 But partly due to the fear of the unknown.
-Contemplating life after the operation can be highly fraught and many T-girls worry about job security (if they have a job) and overall acceptance by society at large;
+Contemplating life after the operation can be highly fraught and many Trans-women worry about job security (if they have a job) and overall acceptance by society at large;

 - to help mitigate some of these worries about post-op matters in the non-Asian countries such as UK or Sweden or Germany, most Trans women under medical supervision have to under “real-life” experience for at least 1 year.
 That is, they must live in their preferred gender for at least 1, maybe 2, years, before they are authorized to have gender confirmation surgery.
 This gives them more time to see the advantages and disadvantages of living as female full-time.
 In Thailand or The Philippines, however, there is no such requirement.
 Ladyboys (as Trans-women are being called in the Asian World) and Trans-pinay simply have to adapt and get through the tough times;

 Having the final operation is a big decision for any Transgender woman

 - the decision to have their penis removed is a very personal decision for each and every Transgender person.
 The T-girl may like or hate her penis.
 She may not have it removed for spiritual or reason of belief or cost.
 She may like men or still prefer women as bed partners.
 Or, with regular hormone intake, the Trans woman’s penis may be flaccid and she unable to get an erection—and so it becomes redundant to her;